baseio/walk-aarch-2021/README.md

 Let visitors book/invite a student to video-conference (COVID-19 times...)

+## Code architecture

+Settings: Define static props
+Index:  Bootstrap, based on settings
+Routes: Decide what to do (triggered by location.hash changes)
+Action: Decide how to do it (including orchestration of other modules)

+---

 ## Thoughts about 'how to reuse this for the next graduation'